gardenjs/docs/src/routes/(documentation)/docs/get-started/output/output-of-components.md

   },
 ```

+However, without the next step, nothing is output yet.

+## Step 2: Register each component to view it

-To output components in Gardenjs, you don't need to change anything in the component file itself, so your component remains pure.
-Now create a component.das.js for each component you want to display in Garden.
-For example, this file looks like this:
+Now create a file **foo.das.js** for each component you want to display in Gardenjs.
+Name them like the components themselves and save each one next to the corresponding component.
+These files look like this:

 ```js
 export default {